Reflections of China

 Reflections of China is a Circle-Vision 360° movie at the China Pavilion at Epcot, part of Epcot's World Showcase at Walt Disney World Resort in Florida.

+Summary

 The show is narrated by an actor playing Li Bai, an ancient Chinese poet, who takes the viewer on a tour of the Chinese countryside and historical structures and buildings.
 Some sites that are seen are The Great Wall of China, The Forbidden City in Beijing, the Terracotta Army in Xi'an, Hunan, Guilin, Suzhou, Hong Kong, and Shanghai.

+History

-Reflections of China updated Wonders of China, a similar movie.
-Reflections of China will be replaced by a new film, Wondrous China, which was originally set to open in 2021, as part of Walt Disney World's 50th anniversary celebration.
-However, it was delayed to 2023, since the opening date was postponed indefinitely following the closure of the park due to the COVID-19 pandemic.
+Reflections of China replaced Wonders of China in 2003.

+Reflections of China will be replaced by a new film, Wondrous China, which was originally set to open in 2021, as part of Walt Disney World's 50th anniversary celebration, but was postponed indefinitely until further notice, due to the COVID-19 pandemic.